Table 6.48 — EEs for EAs whose label begins with M

 MOIRE_EFFECT_LIGHT A sodium <LIGHT> gives a yellow background to a screen on which a vertical black <LINE> will be seen by an observer on the<CENTRE_LINE>; moiré-effect light.
 This pattern is produced by a short-range (up to 2 kilometres) type of <<<DIRECTIONAL_LIGHT>>>.
 5

-MULTIPLE_OBJECT A <NON_EMPTY_SET> of <OBJECT>s that are neither all <LIGHT>s nor all <BEACON>s.
+MULTIPLE_OBJECT A <NON_EMPTY_SET> of <OBJECT>s that are neither all <LIGHT>s nor all <BEACON>s; multiple object.
 8

 SINGLE_OBJECT A single <OBJECT> that is not a <<<DIRECTIONAL_LIGHT>>>.
 9